| Glossary The CGS Service Offering Portfolio, an integrated framework of

 services as well as create new products and services with which

+new markets can be opened up.
 When a company focuses on its core competences, it will always

 try to have the right people and resources at its disposal to